 First In on PSIM

-Even before being acquired, Kent and his team at Genzyme had begun to think about its multiple security challenges, and in response had developed and deployed the Genzyme Event Manager (GEM), a system that today would be termed a “Physical Security Information Management” (PSIM) system.
-It handles an array of inputs and to provide security operators guidance on procedures to follow to resolve the alarm or event.
+Even before being acquired, Kent and his team at Genzyme had begun to think about the multiple security challenges it faced, and in response had developed and deployed the Genzyme Event Manager (GEM), a system that today would be termed a “Physical Security Information Management” (PSIM) system.
+It was designed to handle an array of inputs and to provide security operators guidance on procedures to follow to resolve the alarm or event.

 These inputs could be internal alarm-generated, or external, such as that from third-party situational awareness software or traveler software; however Sanofi is a pharmaceutical company, not a software company, and Kent says it was hesitant to develop and enhance a software product like GEM unless there was no alternative to meet its needs.